sowjuec/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-WsaLocalUserPasswordComplexity.md

 ## Synopsis

-Retrieves the local user password complexity policy for Workspace ONE Access for Workspace ONE Access.
+Retrieves the local user password complexity policy for Workspace ONE Access.

 ## Syntax